userthx1138/intune-for-apple-devices/docs/Managing-Apple-Devices-with-Intune.md

 ## Mac Device Enrollment Profile

 *The Device Enrollment Profile is created by the MDM and synchronised with Apple Business Manager or Apple School Manager to enable the Automated Device Enrolment process.
 A Device Enrollment Profile is created and assigned to one or more devices.
 Upon activation that profile will be installed on the device which will provide certificates and the URL of the MDM that will manage the device.
 A list of Setup Assistant items to hide from the user is also provided.*

+*Intune Service Realease 2507 introduced LAPS for macOS and the ability to create the first interactive user as a Standard User*
 <br>

 In the **Intune UI**